 When the first YF-102 prototype flew on October 24, 1953, Convair discovered a problem that threatened to destroy the entire program: the aircraft could not break the sound barrier in level flight.
 For an interceptor that needed supersonic speed to catch Soviet bombers, this was catastrophic.

 The solution came from NACA aerodynamicist Richard Whitcomb, who had developed a principle called the area rule.
-Whitcomb demonstrated that transonic drag was determined not by the shape of any individual component — wing, fuselage, tail — but by the total cross-sectional area of the aircraft at any given point along its length.
+Whitcomb demonstrated that transonic drag was determined not by the shape of any individual component such as wing, fuselage, or tail, but by the total cross-sectional area of the aircraft at any given point along its length.
 Where the wing added cross-sectional area, the fuselage needed to narrow to compensate.
 The result was the distinctive "Coke bottle" or "wasp waist" shape that would become a defining feature of supersonic aircraft design.